afollestad/aesthetic/README.md

 ```

 The first `TextView` uses the stock Android framework attribute `?android:textColorPrimary`, this library
- will see that and automatically swap it out with whatever value you set to `primaryTextColor`.
+ will see that and automatically swap it out with whatever value you set to `textColorPrimary`.
  The second `TextView` also uses a stock framework attribute, `?android:textColorSecondary`.
 It will
- be swapped out with whatever you set to `secondaryTextColor` in this library. **If you do not specify a
+ be swapped out with whatever you set to `textColorSecondary` in this library. **If you do not specify a
  `textColor` attribute at all, TextView's will use the secondary text color as a default.**

 You can set the text color and hint text color on `EditText`'s too. **By default, the text